ucb-bar/chipyard/docs/Customization/Memory-Hierarchy.rst

 if you use the ``WithNMedCores`` or ``WithNSmallCores`` configurations, you can configure 4 KiB direct-mapped caches for L1I and L1D.

-If you only want to change the size or associativity, there are configuration fragments for those too.
-See :ref:`Fragments` for how to add these to a custom ``Config``
+If you only want to change the size or associativity, there are config fragments for those too.
+See :ref:`Config Fragments` for how to add these to a custom ``Config``

 .. code-block:: scala